cryptocoinjs/cryptocoinjs.com/markdown/about/contributing.md

 ### Compatibility

 We are not interested in supporting legacy browsers.
 [ES5](http://en.wikipedia.org/wiki/ECMAScript) target should be satisfactory.
 This pretty much includes all modern browsers and > IE9.
+If you want legacy browser support, resort to polyfills.

 CommonJS and `script` tag support only.
 AMD is not welcome at this time.
 Package manager priority should be given to Node.js and `package.json`.
 [Component](https://github.com/component/component) and [Bower](https://github.com/bower/bower) should be considered, but not prioritized.
 [Tin](https://github.com/jprichardson/tin) makes managing these package files a little less painful.